A Gorgeous Summer Night in Hong Kong

 If you have never experienced this unique kind of traditional art, this is your chance!
 The festival will offer stage performances by some of the leading Companies in the genre.
 Besides the stage performances, the festival also puts together an array of events from symposiums, Chinese Opera film screenings and exhibitions.

-When?: June 16 - October 8, 2023.
+When?: June through August.
 You can also check out these 7 places to discover Cantonese Opera in Hong Kong

 How Much?
 Ticket prices vary depending on event.